-- Dual combustion airflow technology
+- Secondary combustion airflow technology

 The development of fire pits that move air throughout their walls and re-circulate it has been one of the largest innovations in the category.
 The benefit is clear - a dramatic reduction in the amount of smoke that comes out of the fire pit while burning.
 Each fire pit on the market has slightly different technology.
-The TIKI® Brand Fire Pits, for instance, have a patent-pending application that improves the heat radius around the fire pit while facilitating the low-smoke dual combustion.
+The TIKI® Brand Fire Pits, for instance, have a patent-pending application that improves the heat radius around the fire pit while facilitating the low-smoke secondary combustion.

 What TIKI® Brand has done to help speed up this process, though, is develop Wood Packs and Fire Starter Packs, which are upcycled wood pellets that have been packaged to light quickly.
-What this does, aside from help you start or maintain the fire easily, is help get the fire to the hot dual combustion stage.
+What this does, aside from help you start or maintain the fire easily, is help get the fire to the hot secondary combustion stage.

 2. Removable ash pan